Digital Element Announces NAT Detector — Industry’s New Standard for Accurate IP Geolocation and Risk Intelligence.

 Consumers might reject creepy tracking methods, but they still respond best to personalized advertising, promotions and messages.
 Geotargeting offers marketers a privacy-sensitive solution they can be confident in to provide valuable insights into online traffic.
 Moreover, premium IP data can detect proxy, VPN and Tor traffic.

 For marketers, in particular, the inclusion of proxy information in their data arsenals works to improve efficiency and performance of content and message through: 1) Avoiding wasted impressions; 2) Fighting click fraud; and 3) Enhancing attribution and analytics.
-Research suggests that 28 percent of website traffic has shown strong “non-human signals.”
+Research suggests that more than 50 percent of website traffic has shown strong “non-human signals.”
 Where there’s non-human traffic, there’s certainly the potential for ad fraud.

 Click Fraud